Connecting Gmail to ReferralPulse

 docs@referralpulse.aiis verified in Gmail → Settings → Forwarding and POP/IMAP.
 If Gmail shows it as pending, the auto-approval may have been rate limited.
 Resending the verification fixes it. - The address you forwarded from is on your forwarding list, or it's the same as your account email.

-What about Outlook and Apple Mail?
+Outlook and Apple Mail forwarding

-The same wizard has tabs for Outlook 365 and Apple Mail / iCloud, with the right filter steps for each.
+If you'd rather forward than link an account, the same wizard has tabs for Outlook 365 and Apple Mail / iCloud, with the right filter steps for each.
 The forwarding address (docs@referralpulse.ai), the privacy promise, and the keyword rule are the same. iCloud server rules and Outlook 365 server rules forward server-side, so the filter still runs when your Mac is closed; Mac Mail rules only run while the app is open, so for always-on forwarding the iCloud web rule is the better choice.

 On the iOS app